curiouselectric/WindSensor/README.md

 The serial port will show then next direction and will got N, NE, E, SE, S, SW, W, NW and then end.

 When it ends this data is stored within the unit and the direction 'bands' are recaluclated.

+## Add CRC check:
+Within the config of the firmware a CRC (Cyclic Redundancy Check) can be added to the data (or not!).

+Set this true using the flag:

+#define ADD_CRC_CHECK     true    // Use this to add CRC check to incomming and outgoing messages

+This uses the CRC routines from Rob Tillaart, available here: https://github.com/RobTillaart/CRC

+A 'crc8' is perfromed on the data and a 2 byte CRC code is added to all replys (and expected on all enquiries).
+This is added between a ? and # symbol.

+If no CRC then the end char is a #.

+For example: aaI0RESET?d9# has the CRC check d9 added to the reset request.

+Remember: Capitalisation will affect the results: D is not the same as d!

+You can use this online calculator to check your CRC: https://crccalc.com/ The type of CRC is CRC-8/SMBUS.

 ## Failure codes:
 If data is not that length or does not have 'aa' and '#' at start/end then return with send "aaFAIL**#" error code